-Charcot-Marie-Tooth disease (CMT), also known as hereditary motor and sensory neuropathy (HMSN), is one of the most commonly inherited neurological conditions characterized by damage to the peripheral nerves.
-These nerves connect the brain and spinal cord to the rest of the body and carry out functions such as controlling muscles and relaying sensory information from the limbs to the brain.
+Charcot-Marie-Tooth disease (CMT) is one of the most common inherited conditions affecting nerves.
+It is characterized by damage to peripheral nerves, which connect the brain and spinal cord to the rest of the body and supply movement and sensation to the arms and legs.

 Nerve conduction studies

-A nerve biopsy is less common and mostly used when the results of all other diagnostic methods are negative or inconclusive.
-In a nerve biopsy, a neurologist creates a small incision in the skin and removes a small piece of peripheral nerve to examine under a microscope for signs of abnormal myelination and axon degeneration.
+A nerve biopsy is less common in CMT diagnosis and used mostly when the results of all other methods are inconclusive.
+In a nerve biopsy, a small incision is made to remove a small piece of peripheral nerve for analysis.
+Generally, the biopsy is taken from the calf of the lower leg.